shabnam4477/revenue-prediction-mini-project/reports/report.md

 ## Data prespective
 - Pick the diffrenet approach to fill the null values for missing data(fill with median and mean)
 - Pick different columns as features(use transaction_date column)
+- scale and transform the feature data
+## Hyperparameters
-- Use different range of hyperparameters for models(RandomForrest and XDBoost).
+Use different range of hyperparameters for models(RandomForrest and XDBoost).
 The steps are changing the range and monitor the performance untill we find the best ranges(values) for hyper parameter
 ```
 param_grid = {
     'n_estimators': [100, 200, 300],